Booster-Bot-Discord/mkdocs-boosterbot/docs/commands/admin/emoji.md

 !!! info

-    These commands can be executed by Admins and Bot Manager only.
+    These commands can be executed by Admins and Bot Managers only.

 The `bb emoji` command allows you to restrict certain emojis to specified roles.
 This means that only members with the specified role will be able to use the restricted emoji.